jvatianou/cyber-bootcamp/Ansible/README.md

 | Jump Box Private IP	| 22 | SSH	| ELK Box Private IP	|
 | Admin Public IP | 5601	| TCP	| Kibana	|

+See README in Diagrams directory for more network information.

 # Background
 The "jump box" is the main provisioning box.
 Admins from the configured public IP may access the jump box via SSH.
 Docker must be installed on the jump using the following directions: